moinakdas/Wayside-Installation-Tracker/README.md

 |`preOpTesting`|`(BinProgress)` Whether Pre-Operation Testing was performed |

 ### Switch Activities
-The `SwitchActivities()` class represents the installation progress of the Signal (`"SWITCH"`) type of equipment.
+The `SwitchActivities()` class represents the installation progress of the Switch (`"SWITCH"`) type of equipment.
 Its attributes are shown below.

 | Attribute | Defintions |
 |-----------|------------|